 Pauline Hanson can now boast of having an Indigenous representative within her One Nation party ranks.

 What makes the story more interesting is that Jason has opposing views to Pauline Hanson when it comes to Indigenous issues, most notably, the cashless welfare card that has been targeted towards Indigenous communities.
-Jason also supports a Treaty between Indigenous and Non Indigenous Australia which once again is at odds with the views of the One Nation leader.
+Jason also supports a Treaty between Indigenous and Non Indigenous Australia which once again is at odds with the views of the “One Nation” leader.
 The One Nation party does not even support amendments to the constitution to include Indigenous people.

 Welcome to Country is an independent Aboriginal news/media website.
 This is a platform for Indigenous voices to be heard.
-To have your very own article published, contact us via our Facebook page or our contact page.
+To have your own article published, contact us via our Facebook page or our contact page.